Android 15 in comparison to Android 14

 Settings App Redesign (AKA “Let’s Copy 3 Different OSes”)

-It’s like Google took inspiration from:
+It’s like Google had its inspiration from:

-• Nothing OS (for the boxed layout)
+Nothing OS (for the boxed layout)

-• OneUI (for the spacing and hierarchy)
+OneUI (with regard to the spacing and hierarchy)

 Widgets Get Smarter